Leukemia in Children

 Chemo is the main treatment for most leukemias in children.
 Several medicines are

 often given at different times.
 It’s often done in cycles, with rest periods in between.

 This gives your child time to recover between treatments.

 Radiation therapy.
 This treatment uses high-energy X-rays or other types of radiation beams to kill cancer

 cells or stop them from growing.
 Radiation may be used in rare cases.
 But it's not

 used for most children with leukemia.

 High-dose chemotherapy with a stem cell transplant.
-Young blood cells (stem cells) are taken from the child or from someone else.
-This
+Young blood cells (stem cells) are collected from the child or from someone else.

-marrow.
+the bone marrow.
 Then the stem cells are given to rebuild healthy bone marrow.
-Transplant may
+Transplant

 Immunotherapy.
 This treatment helps the body's own immune system attack the cancer cells.
 It's mostly